Spikhalskiy/plan-a-hike/docs/Plugin.md

 Final estimated hiking time: hh:mm
 ```
 The tooltip background should be white with black font.
 Give it rounded corners (6px border radius) with a 2px shade.

+## Plugin scope

+This Chrome plugin should work and be available only on http://www.gaiagps.com and https://www.gaiagps.com website.
+It should be disabled and not have any popup on other websites.
+It should not request any permissions to access pages on any other websites.